 Hint: Want to get started right away?
 At the bottom of this page, you’ll also find a list of online colleges and universities that offer flexible degree programs.
 Or, fill out our form to get matched to schools for free.

 The Most Versatile Bachelor's Degree Programs Online

 The most versatile and useful college majors are totally subjective, and depend a lot on your opinions and career goals.
 But, here are some online degrees for career flexibility that may interest you.
 Remember, these versatile bachelor’s degree programs are only suggestions.
 Earning a degree in a particular field does not mean you’ll find career flexibility.

 A bachelor of science in business administration program typically focuses on how businesses are managed and led.
-But, these programs may cover a wide variety of subjects, that may be useful in many possible settings.
+But, these programs may cover a wide variety of subjects, that may have applications in many different settings.
 For example, you could study:

 - Human resource management

 - Business law

 You might even explore particular fields or applications for your knowledge.
 For example, you could study how healthcare facilities or nonprofit organizations are run.
 Of course, every professional role may have slightly different educational requirements.

 However, the Bureau of Labor Statistics lists a variety of business and financial career tracks that may call for a bachelor’s degree.
 These include:

 - Human Resources Specialist